jlguenego/circle/README.md

 ============

-A circle has no angle, is not [angular](https://angular.io/)... ;) It is more an alternative of [Polymer](https://www.polymer-project.org/)
+A circle has no angle, is not [angular](https://angular.io/)... ;)

+It would be more an alternative of [Polymer](https://www.polymer-project.org/)